SS Elingamite

 SS Elingamite was an Australian passenger steamer of 2,585 tons, built in 1887, and owned by Huddart Parker.
 The ship was wrecked on 9 November 1902 off the north coast of New Zealand carrying a large consignment of gold.
-Now the Elingamite wreck is a favourite site for adventurous divers because of the drama associated with it, and wild tales of lost treasure.
+The wreck is now a favourite site for adventurous divers because of the drama associated with it, and wild tales of lost treasure.

 Ship history

 Elingamite arrived at Sydney, on 22 November 1887, having departed from Newcastle upon Tyne in England on 24 September, where she had been built by C.S.
 Swan & Hunter.
 She was a steel-hulled screw steamer 320 ft long, 40 ft 9 in in the beam, with a depth of 22 ft 3 in.

 She was powered by triple-expansion compound steam engines, built by the Wallsend Slipway & Engineering Company, which gave her a top speed of 11 kn.
 There was accommodation for 100 passengers in 1st class, and another 100 in steerage.
 The Victorian government had selected her for use as an armed cruiser, and she had fittings in place for four Armstrong 36-pounder guns (two forward and two aft), and machine-guns amidships.
 She was schooner-rigged on two pole masts.